We spent 284 hours researching and testing lacing techniques for running shoes. Here, you’ll find our best recommendations. Enjoy.

 How to tie shoes for Different Arch Types

 Runners have varying arch types.
 There are high to low arches, which affect the overall performance.
 First and foremost you need the right shoe for pronation control.
 But that’s not it: you would also need to implement proper lacing technique to keep your foot from foot fatigue.

 High arches lacing technique

 Many people may not know it, but there are lacing techniques that work better with specific arch types.
 Under pronators or supinators commonly have high arches, which means they are vulnerable to the outward foot roll motion while running.

 This lacing technique above will help the shoe provide decent support to prevent supination from getting in the way of comfort.
-Many brands make shoes for high arches, like the Adidas Ultraboost 19 which can drastically help when combined with the proper lacing technique.
+Many brands make shoes for high arches which can drastically help when combined with the proper lacing technique.

 Too tight on top lacing technique

 Sometimes having high arches means that every pair of shoes rubs the upper part of your feet, thus keeping you from enjoying running.
 That needs to be changed.
 See this.